-Opioid Abuse Leading to a Decline in You Life
+Opioid Abuse Leading to a Decline in Your Life

-Those who become addicted to drugs, such as opioids, most likely always have a decline in one’s general quality of life as an effect.
-Some of the consequences include loss of interest in hobbies, loss of friends or connect with family, late to work or loss of a job, deterioration of health, isolation and many more.
-One may even have the thoughts of quitting drugs altogether, turning their life around, because of these consequences but cannot because of the fear of withdrawal.
+Those who become addicted to drugs, such as opioids, most likely always decline one’s general quality of life as an effect.
+Some of the consequences include loss of interest in hobbies, loss of friends or connect with family, late work or loss of a job, deterioration of health, isolation, and many more.
+One may even think of quitting drugs altogether, turning their life around, because of these consequences but cannot because of the fear of withdrawal.

 When one stops taking opioids, the drug quickly leaves the body.
-Without the drug that the body is used to getting, it goes into withdrawals.
-Opioid withdrawal symptoms start usually not too long after the drug was last ingested; the timeline depends on the method of use.
-Opioid withdrawal symptoms include, but not limited too, body aches and pains, vomiting, diarrhea, fatigue, trouble sleeping and more.
+Without the drug that the body is used to getting, it goes into withdrawal.
+Opioid withdrawal symptoms usually start not too long after the drug was last ingested; the timeline depends on the method of use.
+Opioid withdrawal symptoms include, but are not limited to, body aches and pains, vomiting, diarrhea, fatigue, trouble sleeping, and more.
 Over time the symptoms will end, but most individuals don’t go through this “cold turkey” without some form of medicinal help or without giving up and relapsing and returning to using opioids.

 Going through opioid withdrawals is not life-threatening, even though it may feel like it.
-It is very uncomfortable and is not recommended to go through it alone without medical attention.
-A healthcare professional can help guide you through the withdrawals with medicine, such as methadone or buprenorphine that will slowly wean one off the opioids.
+It is very uncomfortable, and it is not recommended to go through it alone without medical attention.
+A healthcare professional can help guide you through the withdrawals with medicine, such as methadone or buprenorphine, that will slowly wean one off the opioids.

 Using Imodium for Opioid Detox

-Because of these misconstrued concepts of Imodium helping with opioid withdrawal, there is a possibility for overdoses.
-When taken more than directed severe symptoms can occur, including urinary retention, liver damage, and something called paralytic ileus, which is a stoppage of the intestine.
+Because of these misconstrued concepts of Imodium helping with opioid withdrawal, there is a possibility for overdoses when taken more than severe directed symptoms can occur, including urinary retention, liver damage, and something called paralytic, ileus a stoppage of the intestine.

 Conclusion About Imodium for Opioid Withdrawal

 So does Imodium work for Opioid withdrawal?
-No, not effectively so you should never self medicate and always have a medical professional around if such symptoms arise and that is where Allure Detox comes in.
-We detox patients on a medical basis allows us to give patients more than safety.
-Our medically supervised opioid detox will help ease your painful withdrawal symptoms.
+No, not effectively, so you should never self-medicate and always have a medical professional around if such symptoms arise, and that is where Allure Detox comes in.
+We detox patients on a medical basis, which allows us to give patients more than safety, and our medically supervised opioid detox will help ease your painful withdrawal symptoms.